VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion

 \subsection{Participants}

-We recruited 20 participants through informal outreach at a local University and among recent graduates in the surrounding area.
-Young adults were recruited in order to reflect a core demographic of fashion shopping and the adoption of conversational Assistants.
+We recruited 20 participants through informal outreach at the University of Toronto and among recent graduates in the surrounding area.
+Young adults were recruited in order to reflect a core demographic of fashion shopping who are potentially amenable to the use of conversational assistants.
 Participants were randomly assigned fixed roles as Seeker or Assistant for the entire session.
-To prepare Assistants for their role, we conducted a short coaching session, to familiarize them with the catalog of candidate items.
+To prepare Assistants for their role, we conducted a short coaching session to familiarize them with the catalog of candidate items.
 Seeker participants received only the task scenarios beforehand to replicate real-world conditions, necessitating that Seekers articulate their needs without access to full product knowledge.